Babzyadamu/Grandis-Bank-Analysis/README.md

 #Problem Statement

-The aim of this project is to analyze the transaction data to identify trends and patterns.
-Specifically, The focus is on determining how mobile app transactions have grown over the years in comparison to on-site transactions.
-In addition, a trend analysis is required as per below:
+The aim of this project was to analyze the transaction data to identify trends and patterns.
+Specifically, The focus was on determining how mobile app transactions have grown over the years in comparison to on-site transactions.
+In addition, a trend analysis was required as per below:

 1. Summarize the data and create a one pager report
 2. Identify trends and patterns